Angi-Reynoso/Mineria_de_Datos/Practice_3.md

 bad.months <- !good.months
 bad.months
 ~~~~
+> The operator "!" allows to obtain the opposite values of a variable already calculated.

 8. The Best Month Is Where Profit After Tax Was Equal To The Maximum
 ~~~~
 best.month <- profit.after.tax == max(profit.after.tax)
 best.month
 ~~~~
+> `max( )`: Returns the maxima of the input values.

 9. The Worst Month Is Where Profit After Tax Was Equal To The Minimum
 ~~~~
 worst.month <- profit.after.tax == min(profit.after.tax)
 worst.month
 ~~~~
+> `min( )`: Returns the minima of the input values.

 10. Convert All Calculations To Units Of One Thousand Dollars
 ~~~~